cartheur/Pingy/README.md

 `G`   | GND

 Then compile the `behavior.ino` file to the Arduino.
-Tested with a Nano Every.
+The code has been tested with a Nano Every.

 With Pingy powered off, use the Arduino Serial Monitor or otherwise connect to the Arduino with the source application at 115200 baud.
 The C++ source is in the `src` folder.

 Turn on your Pingy.
 With luck, you should receive a "Pingy detected" message.

-Allowable commands (the closing semicolon is required):
+Allowable commands - the closing semicolon is required:
 ```
     SOUND PLAY <0...63>;
     SOUND REPEAT <0...63>;